Nikitapls/Collections/README.md

 ## About

-This repository contains the source code for custom collections.
+This repository contains the source code of our custom collections.
+The code is organized into a static framework that can be used in both iOS and macOS projects.
+A `DemoApplication` demonstrating the use of the framework is also included.

 ## Software Requirements

-To run the code you have to use Swift version 5.9.2 or later, Xcode version 15.2.0 or later.
+To run the code you need Swift version `5.9.2` or later, Xcode version `15.2.0` or later.

+## Supported platforms

+This framework supports both macOS and iOS application development.
+The minimum supported versions are `12.0` for iOS and `10.13` for macOS.

+## Usage

+To integrate the framework in your project:
+1. Download the latest release version of the `Collections.xcramework` from this repository.
+2. Add the `Collections.xcramework` to your project.
+We recommend you to choose the `Do not embed` option.

 ## Versioning

-We use SemVer for versioning.
-For the versions available, see the tags on this repository.
+We follow [SemVer 2.0](https://semver.org/#summary) for versioning.
+You can find the available versions in the tags of this repository.

+## License

+Please refer to the [LICENSE](./LICENSE.md) file for more details.

 ## Contact

-If you have any questions or feedback, feel free to open an issue or submit a pull request.
+If you have any questions or feedback, please feel free to contact me at **nikita.puzikov.work@gmail.com**.